cultuurnet/stoplight-docs-authentication/docs/user-access-token.md

 ## Audience

 Both authorization flows require an `audience` parameter when redirecting the user to the authorization server to log in.
-In both scenarios the audience should be set to  `https://api.publiq.be`.
+In both scenarios the audience must be set to  `https://api.publiq.be`.

 ## Scope